benswift/benswift.github.io/_posts/2021-03-16-simple-pdf-papers-reports-with-markdown-pandoc-and-bibtex.md

 ---

-I've long raged against the machine of my institution's default LaTeX template for dissertations and other reports.
-It's
+I've long raged against the machine of my institution's default LaTeX template for dissertations and other reports, which is:

 - complicated (more than 20 separate files!)
 - buggy; (by default it uses multiple conflicting packages, so that even a